Gender Title IX

 - A concise statement of the original complaint and the portions of the Board of Trustee’s decision that is appealed; and

 - The relief requested by the complainant or respondent.

 Level Four – Administrative Hearing

-A complainant or school district that desires to appeal the written decision of the Office of the Superintendent of the Idaho State Department of Education (SDE) must file a written notice of appeal with SDE within thirty (30) calendar days following the date of receipt of SDE’s written decision.
+A complainant or school district that desires to appeal the written decision of the superintendent of the Idaho State Department of Education (SDE) must file a written notice of appeal with SDE within thirty (30) calendar days following the date of receipt of SDE’s written decision.
 In response to the request for an appeal, SDE will conduct a formal administrative hearing in conformance with the Administrative Procedures Act.

 At any time during the discrimination complaint procedure set forth, the district may, at its own expense, offer mediation.
 The complainant and the district must agree to extend the discrimination complaint process deadlines in order to pursue mediation.

 The purpose of mediation is to provide both the complainant and the district with an opportunity to resolve disputes and reach a mutually acceptable agreement through the use of an impartial mediator.
 Use of the mediation process is voluntary and requires the mutual agreement of both parties.
 Mediation may be terminated by either party at any time during the mediation process.
 Mediation may not be used to deny or delay a complainant’s right to utilize the discrimination complaint procedures.